 become a photographer

-“I won’t lie to you, I fancy myself as a bit of a photographer” – this is what we all think when we snap a perfect picture and scurry to share it on our social networks.
-But have you ever thought about becoming an actual professional photographer and charging for your photography services?
+“I won’t lie to you; I fancy myself as a bit of a photographer.” – this is what we all think when we snap a perfect picture and scurry to share it on our social networks.
+But have you ever considered becoming a professional photographer and charging for your photography services?

-As the old adage goes – a photograph tells a thousand words and this is the reason why so many of us use photography as a way of expressing ourselves.
-More and more people are looking to get into photography as a career and this trend isn’t slowing down with a reported 27% increase in the last 4 years of applicants enrolling on photography courses.
+As the old adage goes, a photograph tells a thousand words, and this is why so many of us use photography as a way of expressing ourselves.
+More and more people are looking to get into photography as a career, and this trend isn’t slowing down, with a reported 27% increase in the last four years of applicants enrolling in photography courses.

-With this in mind and me being the kind gentleman that I am, I am going to share 5 simple steps to turn your photographer dream into reality in a flash (see what I did there?)
+With this in mind and me being the kind gentleman I am, I will share 5 simple steps to turn your photographer dream into reality in a flash (see what I did there?)

 1. Learn Photography ….
 Properly

-As mentioned previously, whenever we do get a picture that is so good is boggles the mind, we still don’t understand photography fundamentals.
+As mentioned previously, whenever we get a picture that is so good, it boggles the mind; we still don’t understand photography fundamentals.
 You’ll need to learn photography from scratch – understanding the basics.

-Getting to know your way around a camera and the general principles of photography is absolutely paramount if you’re to pursue a career.
+Getting to know your way around a camera and photography's general principles is paramount if you’re to pursue a career.

 These elements of learning will include: